Cathie Wood

-Catherine Duddy Wood (born 1955) is an American investor and founder, chief executive officer (CEO), and chief investment officer (CIO) of Ark Invest, an investment management firm.
+Catherine Duddy Wood (born 1955) is an American investor who is the cofounder and chief executive officer (CEO) of Ark Invest, an investment management firm.
+Her funds have had mixed results over the years, and have been called rollercoaster rides.

-Her flagship ARK Innovation exchange-traded fund (ETF) has received accolades for its performance in 2017, 2020 and 2023, but is also considered by Morningstar to be the third highest "wealth destroyer" investment fund from 2014–2023, losing US$7.1 billion of shareholder value in ten years.
+Her flagship ARK Innovation exchange-traded fund (ETF) has received accolades for its performance in 2017, 2020, 2023, and 2025, but was also considered by Morningstar to be the third highest "wealth destroyer" investment fund from 2014–2023.

 Early life and education

 Wood was born in Los Angeles, the eldest child of Gerald and Mary Duddy, immigrants from Ireland.
 Wood's father served in the Irish Army and the United States Air Force as a radar systems engineer.
 In 1974, Wood graduated from Notre Dame Academy in Los Angeles, an all-girls Catholic high school.
 In 1981, Wood graduated summa cum laude from the University of Southern California, with a Bachelor of Science degree in finance and economics.
 One of Wood's professors was economist Arthur Laffer, advisor to Presidents Ronald Reagan and Donald Trump, who became Wood's mentor.